That moment is closer than you imagine.

 Conclusion

-The difference isn't talent.
-It's determination.
+The difference is not the talent.
+It's the decision.

-You just need to start.
+You just need to get started.

 And the best news is that you can still do it.